phiryll/phiryll.github.io/projects/data-history.md

 # Data History and Provenance

+This doc describes a database I've wanted to create for a long time.
-Described here are the essential capabilities of a data storage system.
-Some use cases are then presented demonstrating the kinds of problems that such a system could solve.
-Building the described system would be a non-trivial endeavor; this text merely describes the end goal, without any details of how one might get there.
+In a sound byte, think "version control for data."
+Some use cases are then presented demonstrating the kinds of problems it could solve.
+Building this would be non-trivial, and might not even be possible at scale.
+This doc merely describes the end goal, without any details of how to get there.

 ## All History is Maintained

-Every data change is recorded.
+Every data change is recorded, **in the database**.
 Historical data can be retrieved from any point in the past, and time-based queries and analyses are supported.
 When data is deleted, it is only marked as having been deleted.
-Every change must include information about it, in particular who did it and a message describing the reason for the change.
-That requirement is also extended to any automated processes, not just end users.
-A side effect of this is that these actors must have a representation in the system.
-The identity of an automated process must include which part of the process (if it does multiple things and/or uses multiple algorithms) and its version information.
+In addition to the normal metadata, every change must include who did it and a message describing the reason for the change.
+That requirement also applies to any automated processes, not just end users.
+A side effect of this is that all actors must have a representation in the system.
+The identity of an automated process must include which part of the process (if it does multiple things and/or uses multiple algorithms) and its version.

+All queries are at a specific point in time.
+A beneficial side effect is that all read data is effectively immutable, greatly reducing the need to manage concurrent reads.

-The history of data can be branched, and those branches can be private to users.
-In other words, a user can run a number of what-if scenarios on the data, or even a what-if on top of a what-if, without impacting the authoritative data store.
+The database state can be branched, and those branches can be private to users.
+In other words, a user can run a number of what-if scenarios on the data, or even a what-if on top of a what-if, without impacting the authoritative database.

-Note that this is exactly the same practice that software developers have been using for decades to track changes to program source code.

-A beneficial side effect of this feature is that all data is effectively immutable, greatly reducing the need to manage concurrent access.

 ## Relationships are Represented

-Data can have relationships to other data, and those relationships are understood as such by the system.
+Data can have relationships to other data, and those relationships are understood by the system.
 However, it should not be the case that relationships must have a valid, existing target.
 Just like in the world wide web, dead links should be allowed.
 Allowing dead relationship targets means the system doesn't have to expend resources checking or maintaining their consistency.